Mobility & Transportation

 an infographic showing the number of participants in Jalisco's community engagement program

-Information Obtained through Citizen Engagement
+Information Obtained through Community Engagement

 In most cases, there was only one person in a car, also among those traveling to work.
 This data immediately sparked an idea to work with enterprises situated along the avenue on setting up employee transportation or carpooling programs.

 Especially with the help of the Maptionnaire Platform, the planning team gained crucial information about the journeys, including the modality, starting point, destination point, and where locals change the mode of transport.
-This data is location-based and is fairly easy to map out and export to other software.
+This data is location-based and easy to map out and export to other software.
 For example, this information directly feeds into the proposal for expanding the public transportation network.

 a map about journeys obtained from maptionnaire